Victorian Mining Warden

 See Sections 97, 98, 4 and 25A of the Mineral Resources (Sustainable Development Act) 1990.

-- the boundaries of land covered by a licence or an application.
+The majority of disputes brought before the Mining Warden typically involve land access issues.
+They can include other matters, such as the boundaries of land covered by a licence or an application.

 If you're not sure whether your concern is one you can bring to the Mining Warden, contact their office to discuss.